Running Boundary Condition: S-matrix and bound state energy

 The general solution to the Schr\"odinger equation \eqref{eq:1.1} for positive energy $E>0$ is the linear combination of the plane waves

 where $k := \sqrt{E}>0$.
 Note that the coefficients $A_{\pm}^{\text{in}}(k)$ and $A_{\pm}^{\text{out}}(k)$ may depend on $k$.
-The superscripts `in' and `out' mean the incoming waves towards the origin and the outgoing waves against the origin, respectively (see Figure \ref{fig:2}).
+The superscripts `in' and `out' mean the incoming waves towards the origin and the outgoing waves against the origin, respectively (see Fig.~\ref{fig:2}).

 The 2-component vectors \eqref{eq:1.5a} and \eqref{eq:1.5b} at the origin then become

 where $\Vec{A}^{\text{in}}(k)$ and $\Vec{A}^{\text{out}}(k)$ are $2$-component column vectors defined as

 Substituting these into the boundary conditions \eqref{eq:1.9} we get